sig-gis/rlcms/README.md

 Generate Random Sample Points From an ee.Image, Formatted for Collect Earth Online

-The points are pre-formatted for use in Collect Earth Online to generate photo-interpreted reference data.
+The points are pre-formatted for use in Collect Earth Online.
 You can choose to export the points to Google Drive, to GEE Asset or both.

 example:
 ```